 Are you a cat or a dog person?
 Enough to break the ice.

 Can you sense scruffiness in the room when the meeting commences?
-Why does the Zoom Call feel awkward when everyone is waiting for the ball to get rolling?
+Why does the Zoom Call feel awkward when everyone waits for the ball to get rolling?
 What divine power makes it happen?
-This elephant in the room is called uncertainty and it happens in every conference room meeting, team video call, and especially, a grouped huddle.
+This elephant in the room is called uncertainty, and it happens in every conference room meeting, team video call, and especially, a grouped huddle.

-This uncertainty not only stops people from mingling with others but also halts the gravy train of fluid thoughts and nonchalant brainstorming.
-What’s the antidote to this poison of boredom cramps and hesitant nature?
+This uncertainty stops people from mingling with others and halts the gravy train of fluid thoughts and nonchalant brainstorming.
+What’s the antidote to this poison of boredom, cramps, and hesitant nature?
 Icebreaker games!

-Icebreaker games play a crucial role to loosen up the shoulders and allow your team members to stretch their legs-- be it in the conference room or on video conferencing.
+Icebreaker games play a crucial role in loosening up the shoulders and allowing your team members to stretch their legs-- be it in the conference room or on video conferencing.

 At Empuls, we believe that the essence of a tightly knit workforce lies in the cordial relationship.
-The aspiring newbie Xoxoains are given a proper welcome, be it on a video call or in the office premises, with icebreaker games to acquaint them with the team.
+The aspiring newbie Xoxoains are given a proper welcome on a video call or in the office premises, with icebreaker games to acquaint them with the team.

 - Icebreakers kill the awkward vibe between people in the team meeting.